Table of Contents

 Visitors are free to touch everything in this room.

-You would realize how difficult really is to create just a set frame of eating food in animation–already renders about 50-100 frames.
+This room would make you realize how difficult it really is to create just a set frame of eating food in animation–already renders about 50-100 frames.

 Third Floor: Art Collection